layzyidiot/e-sw/checkpoints.md

 - `To Activate` - Is a list where once the player hits the checkpoint, those gameobjects in the list will get activated.
 	- This is pretty useful for optimization because it allows big sections of levels to be disabled up until you reach them.

-- `Doors to Unlock` - Is a really important list, as it unlocks previously locked doors from if you were in a wave and you died, Wouldnt be nice if you died during a encounter and the door was still locked and you couldnt get in.
+- `Doors to Unlock` - Is a really important list, as it unlocks previously locked doors from if you were in a wave and you died, wouldnt be nice if you died during a encounter and the door was still locked and you couldnt get in.